Jayco-Design/Decimal/README.md

 Simply add a dependency to your project's `composer.json` file if you use [Composer](http://getcomposer.org/) to manage the dependencies of your project.

-Here is a minimal example of a `composer.json` file that just defines a dependency on Money:
+Here is a minimal example of a `composer.json` file that just defines a dependency on Decimal:

     {
         "require": {